aroemers/crustimoney/README.md

 * Decide whether non-terminal rules that act like terminals (using the `-` sign) should also include the terminals _inside_ the vector in the parse result.
 Currently it does not, which is why the `nested` example needs explicit `:non-paren`, `:paren-open` and `:paren-close` rules.
 * Add support for internationalization of error messages.
 * Add a function that checks the grammar for issues like left-recursion.
+* Convert the core parsing functions for use in "trampoline", as to avoid stack overflows.

 ## License